alireza-amirsamimi/pdmt/README.md

-PDMT(Persian Download Manager Terminal)
+PDMT(Perspolis Download Manager Terminal)
 =============
-+ version : 1.13.2
++ version : 1.14
 + PDMT is a download manager which is written in bash language and it is based on aria2 and improves aria2.

 ### Before running install file make sure that all dependencies are installed on your system!